 Reticulated Pythons also being very good swimmers very well could have allowed them to relocate to other lands and islands early on in their history.
 Then, they evolved into different subspecies depending on their new environments.

 This species, despite its striking color patterns, camouflage well within its environment.
 It’s an example of disruptive coloration, a type of camouflage where the animal’s pattern helps break up the outlines of its body.
 This pattern helps this giant snake disappear into the brush and allows it to ambush its prey.

 Reticulated pythons live most of their lives alone.
 Being solitary creatures makes ambushing their prey much easier.
 Like all pythons, this snake prefers to lie in wait until something tasty crosses its path.
 It has large teeth that can measure up to an inch long.
 These teeth, combined with strong jaws and a muscular body, make this snake a deadly predator.
 It kills by constriction and then swallows its prey whole.
 This is a fairly aggressive snake in the wild and hisses loudly when someone disturbs it.

 The reticulated python is one of the few snakes that is confirmed to prey on humans.
 This fact is part of what prompted the U.S. Government to add it to the list of banned imports in the Lacey Act.

-Those who keep reticulated pythons as pets don’t generally handle larger snakes often because they can be difficult to work with – being a bit snippy at times.
+Those who keep reticulated pythons as pets don’t always handle larger snakes often because they can be difficult to work with because of their size.
 It’s illegal to own one of these in some states without a permit.

 These snakes are common throughout much of Southeast Asia, including Bangladesh, Cambodia, Myanmar, Laos, Thailand, Vietnam, Malaysia, and Singapore.
 They also occur in Indonesia and the Philippines.
 There’s one recorded individual found on mainland India, but it doesn’t appear to have been part of a breeding population there.